 I work like a team member, not a vendor.
 I learn your product, understand the constraints, and make decisions that account for what happens after I leave.

 You have a React dev, a backend dev, and someone who touches infra sometimes.
-But nobody is looking at how the pieces fit together.
+But nobody owns how the system fits together.
 Cross-cutting concerns fall through the cracks.

-I spent ~5 years working on a single B2B product — from early stage through a successful exit.
-During that time, I worked across the entire stack: frontend, backend, infrastructure, and testing.
+I spent ~8 years working on hipMenu — a B2B food menu platform — from the first line of code through a successful exit.
+During that time I worked across the entire stack: frontend, backend, infrastructure, and testing.

 I wasn't just shipping features.
 I handled architecture decisions, system stability, performance work, and the kind of cross-cutting concerns that don't have a Jira ticket.
 When the product pivoted, I adapted the codebase.
 When things broke at scale, I was the one debugging on a Saturday.